javascript-tutorial/en.javascript.info/1-js/03-code-quality/05-testing-mocha/article.md

 With the spec, we can safely improve, change, even rewrite the function from the scratch and make sure it still works right.

-That's especially important when a function is used in many places.
+That's especially important in large projects when a function is used in many places.
 When we change such a function -- there's just no way to manually check if every place that uses them still works right.

-In practice that leads to one of the consequences:
+Without tests, people have two ways:

-1. Functions still get changed, refactored no matter what.
-And then probably users meet bugs and report them.
+1. To perform the change, no matter what.
+And then our users meet bugs and report them.
 If we can afford that.
 2. Or people become afraid to modify such functions, if the punishment for errors is harsh.
-Then it becomes old, overgrown with cobwebs, no one wants to get into it.
+Then it becomes old, overgrown with cobwebs, no one wants to get into it, and that's not good.

 **Automatically tested code is contrary to that!**

 If the project is covered with tests -- there's just no such problem.
-We can run tests and a lot of checks are made in a matter of seconds.
+We can run tests and see a lot of checks made in a matter of seconds.

 **Besides, a well-tested code has better architecture.**

-Naturally, that's because it's easier to change and improve.
+Naturally, that's because it's easier to change and improve it.
 But not only that.

-To write tests, the code should be organized in such a way that every function has a clearly described task to do, well-defined input and output.
+To write tests, the code should be organized in such a way that every function has a clearly described task, well-defined input and output.
 That means a good architecture from the beginning.

 In real life that's sometimes not that easy.
 Sometimes it's difficult to write a spec before the actual code, because it's not yet clear how it should behave.
-But generally writing tests makes development faster and more stable.
+But in general writing tests makes development faster and more stable.

 ## What now?

 Later in the tutorial you will meet many tasks with tests baked-in.
-So you will more practical examples.
+So you'll see more practical examples.

 Writing tests requires good JavaScript knowledge.
 But we're just starting to learn it.
 So, to settle down everything, as of now you're not required to write tests, but you should already be able to read them even if they are a little bit more complex than in this chapter.